RileyAfencl/Portfolio/README.md

 AI Systems Engineer

-I build reliable AI systems with a focus on LLM pipelines, evaluation, and observability.
+I build AI systems with a focus on LLM pipelines, evaluation, and observability.
 My work centers on making model outputs testable, traceable, and production-ready through structured orchestration, validation, and controlled execution.

 With a background in data science, I bring strong foundations in data processing and modeling, but focus primarily on system design—ensuring AI systems are not just powerful, but dependable and understandable.

 ### Projects
 These are my top 3 projects that demonstrate my skills the best!
 All of these projects can be found in my projects repository at: https://github.com/RileyAfencl/Projects